An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Precompactness of the trajectories

 Since $y\in C^1(\R^+;\mh)$, we can take the time derivative of \eqref{der}, and obtain $y_t \equiv w$.
 This implies $y_t \in L^{\infty}(\R^+ ; \mh)$, i.e.~$\|y_t(.)\|_{\mh}$ is uniformly bounded, which proves the precompactness of $\gamma(y_0)$. \end{proof}

 \begin{remark} In the linear case, i.e.~$\nn=0$, the proof of the trajectory precompactness is much simpler: For classical solutions $y(t)$ we have $Ay(t)=A\e^{tA}y_0 = \e^{tA}Ay_0$, so $Ay(t)$ is uniformly bounded.
 Since $A^{-1}$ is compact, this proves the precompactness for classical solutions.
-Since $\e^{tA}$ is a contraction semigroup, any mild solution can be approximated uniformly by classical solutions, and the precompactness follows also for mild solutions.
+Since $(\e^{tA})_{t\ge0}$ is a contraction semigroup, any mild solution can be approximated uniformly by classical solutions, and the precompactness follows also for mild solutions.

-In the case when $k_1$ is linear, and $k_2$ is nonlinear, the precompactness property of the trajectories can also be verified easily: If we incorporate the $k_1$-term and the linear part of $k_2$ into $A$, this operator still generates a contraction semigroup, it is invertible and has a compact resolvent.
+In the case when $k_1$ is linear (i.e.~$k_1(u(L))=K_1\cdot u(L)$), and $k_1, k_2$ satisfy the Assumptions~\ref{ass}, the precompactness property of the trajectories can also be verified easily: If we incorporate the $k_1$-term and the linear part of $k_2$ into $A$, this operator still generates a (nonlinear) contraction semigroup (see also Remark~\ref{rem22}) with respect to the modified inner product

+Furthermore, $A$ is invertible and has a compact resolvent in $\HH$.
 For the remaining nonlinear term we can show $\nn(y(.)) \in L^1(\R^+ ; \mh)$, using \eqref{lyap_dec_gnral} and \eqref{V_limit}.
 Then the prerequisites of Theorem 4 in the article by Dafermos and Slemrod \cite{daf_sle} are fulfilled, and the precompactness of the trajectories for all mild solutions follows. \end{remark}